easafe/purescript-flame/docs/events.md

         update :: World model message -> model -> message -> Aff model
 }
 ```
-Here instead of returning a list of effects, we perform them directly in the `Aff` monad. ``init` also only receives a single optional start up message.
+Here instead of returning a list of effects, we perform them directly in the `Aff` monad. `init` also only receives a single optional startup message.

-We can see that the dice example listed in the previous section becomes a little more straight forward
+We can see that the dice example listed in the previous section becomes a little more straightforward
 ```haskell
 type Model = Maybe Int